HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-remove-ambassador.md

 ## Check the clusters `CustomResourceDefinitions`

-To check if the definitions are on the cluster run the following command:
+To check if the definitions are on the cluster, run the following command:

 ```shell
 kubectl get crd --selector app.kubernetes.io/name=ambassador